apexskier/dotfiles/macos/defaults/README.md

   Show what's set for an app
 - `defaults find "search term"`
 - Many of these won't apply until a restart of some process or the full machine

+I often will `defaults read $DOMAIN > old.defaults` and diff that after tweaking preferences in the UI to see what changes and if I can save it.

+I'd also like to explore snapshotting defaults and seeing what changes over time to know what I _shouldn't_ change.

 ### Plutil